Youth support services

 The Hive is also a place for young people to relax, study, meet new people and get information about local services.
 There are spaces for e-learning and personal study, as well as a social enterprise where young people can get experience to help build their CVs.

-Hive and Axis will be managed by Catch22 in partnership with local specialist
+Hive and Axis is managed by Catch22 in partnership with local specialist organisations,

-organisations, while the new base and service have been jointly commissioned by Camden
+while the new base and service have been jointly commissioned by Camden Council and

-Council and the NHS Camden Clinical Commissioning Group.
-A Young People’s Board has
+the NHS Camden Clinical Commissioning Group (CCG) with funding from the CCG.
+A Young

 Camden's Integrated Youth Support Service is committed to supporting young people with a range of disabilities in their transition to adulthood, working with them to reach and increase their fully potential so they can play a more active role in their local community and society.
 Find out more by reading or downloading our guide to disability youth projects below: